chromeos/chromeos.dev/site/en/posts/android-package-signer.md

 date: 2022-01-26
 ---

 The Android Package Signer library is a new open-source JavaScript library that allows web developers to both generate signing keys and use signing keys to sign Android packages, all entirely in browser.
-It's design to allow anyone who runs app building as a service to do so without requiring users to upload their credentials, and important part of [keeping signing keys secure](https://developer.android.com/studio/publish/app-signing#secure_key).
+It's designed to allow anyone who runs app building as a service to do so without requiring users to upload their credentials, an important part of [keeping signing keys secure](https://developer.android.com/studio/publish/app-signing#secure_key).
 As a bonus, this package also removes a dependency on Java for developers looking to sign their pre-built unsigned Android packages.

 ## Android Package Signer and Bubblewrap

-[Bubblewrap](https://github.com/GoogleChromeLabs/bubblewrap) is a project created to help web developers package their Progressive Web Apps for distribution on Google Play that a has been used to create as the foundation of app bundling services.
+[Bubblewrap](https://github.com/GoogleChromeLabs/bubblewrap) is a project created to help web developers package their Progressive Web Apps for distribution on Google Play that and has been used to be the foundation of app bundling services.
 Often, though, this meant users were handing over the Android signing keys and password when creating a new project without knowing if they were being stored or potentially leaked.
 Having a leaked key could allow a malicious party to impersonate a developer and release harmful package updates that would otherwise appear to be legitimate.

 ## Installation and Usage